tangentyh/notes-of-tan/docs/BOM_DOM_notes.md

 ## Ajax and Comet

-### XMLHttpRequest, FormData
+### Ajax

-1. Ajax, short for Asynchronous JavaScript+XML
+1. Ajax, short for Asynchronous JavaScript+XML — `XMLHttpRequest` (XHR)
-   - Prior to the introduction of XHR, Ajax-style communication had to be accomplished through a number of hacks, mostly using hidden frames or iframes
+   - hacks before `XMLHttpRequest` — mostly using hidden frames or iframes
-   - Make requests to the server without reloading the page
+   - no reloading — make requests to the server without reloading the page
-   - Receive and work with data from the server
+   - can be asynchronous or synchronous

 1. `XMLHttpRequest`
    - Despite its name, XMLHttpRequest can be used to retrieve any type of data, not just XML, and it supports protocols other than HTTP (including file and ftp)